Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/data_transfer.rst

 Freeze Operator
    Prevent changes to settings to re-run the operator.
-   This is useful if you are editing several settings at once with heavy geometry Data Type
+   This is useful if you are editing several settings at once with heavy geometry.
+Data Type
    Which data to transfer.